-While China will remain the undisputed global leader of manufacturing for the foreseeable future, some shifts are occurring across the region.
-China has a growing interest in upmarket opportunities and is strongly positioned to leverage its established low-cost manufacturing capabilities and infrastructure in this space.
-Asia Pacific nations Malaysia, India, Thailand, Indonesia, and Vietnam are seeing expansion in their low-end production economy thanks to an increasingly skilled workforce, growing productivity and low manufacturing costs.
+While China will remain the undisputed global leader of manufacturing for the foreseeable future, some shifts are occurring in the Asian Market.
+China has a growing interest in upmarket opportunities and is strongly positioned to leverage its established low-cost manufacturing capabilities and infrastructure.
+Asia Pacific nations such as Malaysia, India, Thailand, Indonesia, and Vietnam are seeing expansion in their low-end production economy thanks to an increasingly skilled workforce, growing productivity and low manufacturing costs.
 Some Asia Pacific nations, notably Vietnam, are also positioning themselves to capture high-value opportunities in markets such as electronics.

 Key Industries for China include: